mhnthuwork-sys/Credit-Risk-Analysist/README.md

 ## 📌 Project Overview

 This project dives into credit risk patterns to help financial institutions reduce loan defaults and make smarter lending decisions.
-Leveraging **Excel**, **Power BI**, and **SQL**, borrower data was processed, explored, and visualized to segment customers by risk level — ultimately informing credit approval strategies that contributed to a projected **~28% reduction in default exposure**.
+Leveraging **Excel**, **Power BI**, and **SQL**, borrower data was processed, explored, and visualized to segment customers by risk level — ultimately informing credit approval strategies that contributed to a projected

 ---